top of page

 This is the person who has been initiated into and sustained addiction in isolation from others.

-They chose a substance that is medically and or socially acceptable; so when it gets to that point that their lives become unmanageable, the outside world may justify their addiction to medical problems; or psychiatric difficulties, because the A-cultural addict does not fit the stereotypical image of an addict.
+They choose a substance that is medically and or socially acceptable; so when it gets to that point that their lives become unmanageable, the outside world may justify their addiction to medical problems; or psychiatric difficulties, because the A-Cultural addict does not fit the stereotypical image of an addict.

 The Culturally Enmeshed Addict